 Details: Dir.
 Howard Hawks.
 Perf.
 Humphrey Bogart, Lauren Bacall, Dorothy Malone, Martha Vickers.
 Warner Bros., 1946.
 Based on the novel by Raymond Chandler.

-Synopsis: Complex crime story with private eye Philip Marlowe (Bogart) hired to keep an eye on General Sternwood’s daughter (Bacall).
-In a brief library scene, a young, blonde librarian is curious about Marlowe’s reading choices.
-Another female librarian, this time brunette, also features in the film’s trailer.
+Synopsis: Complex crime story with private eye Philip Marlowe (Humphrey Bogart) hired to keep an eye on General Sternwood’s daughter (Lauren Bacall).
+In a brief library scene, a young librarian is curious about Marlowe’s reading choices.
+Another librarian also features in the film’s trailer.

 Role Call: Carole Douglas as Librarian at Hollywood Public Library—Information Provider (female); Uncredited female in film’s trailer—Information Provider (female)